vvvNikvvv/cse15l-lab-reports/Week1LabReport.md

 1) Setting up Visual Studio Code

-(Note: If you do not wish to use a personal laptop, feel free to use the computers provided in the CS building which have VS Code.)
+(Note: If you do not wish to use a personal laptop, feel free to use the computers provided in the CSE building which have VS Code.)

 To begin, click this link: [Visual Studio Code](https://code.visualstudio.com/) and follow each instruction for your given operating system.